inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Two event emitter nodes will cause the same function call.
 This visual script represents the idea that both shooting the barrel and pressing the button will cause the explosion.

 ## What are the benefits of visual scripting?
-**Please remember that it's just another way of illustrating code!
-A visual scripting system is as powerful as script code in text form.**
+Please remember that it's just another way of _illustrating_ code!
+Here's a list of advantages:

-> It is possible to transform the data from visual scripts to script code in text form.
-This means that we could transform our input data to javascript.

 #### even more simplicity
+* **You don't have to learn a programming language anymore!**
 * You primarily work with your mouse to connect nodes.
 * You don't have to type that much on your keyboard anymore.
 * Visual scripting is fun!

 #### visually appearing work enviroment
 * It's much easier to look at a big visual script than to look a long lines of code.
-* Nodes can be grouped just like code can be split up into different files.
+* Graphs can be grouped just like code can be split up into different files.
-* It' much easier to illustrate code execution in a visual script.
-We will come back to **visual debugging** later on.
+* It' much easier to illustrate code execution in a visual scripting system (TODO: **visual debugging** link).

 #### No syntax errors possible!
 The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code: